Wellness · Singtel & AIA · 2019

 Show progress, not promotion.

 Insight Users preferred seeing their progress over a clean, minimal banner.
 Information was more valuable than space.
+The banner evolved based on user state: new users saw the onboarding CTA, returning users saw their step count.

 Initial minimal banner concept for StepUp

-Fig. 04 · Initial banner — minimal, but users couldn't see the value
+Fig. 04 · Initial banner, minimal, but users couldn't see the value

 Final progress-focused banner showing step count

-Fig. 05 · Final banner — progress-first, immediately gratifying
+Fig. 05 · Final banner, progress-first, immediately gratifying

 Feature 02 · Sign-Up Experience